Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên16/04/2023

-America's largest bank JPMorgan Chase, Amazon and technology company Accenture have all restricted employees from using ChatGPT over data security concerns.
+America's largest bank, JPMorgan Chase, Amazon and technology company Accenture have all restricted employees from using ChatGPT over data security concerns.

-According to CNN, the concerns of these businesses are completely justified.
+According to CNN, the concerns of these businesses are completely grounded.
 On March 20, OpenAI's chatbot had an error that exposed user data.
 Although the error was quickly fixed, the company revealed that the incident affected 1.2% of ChatGPT Plus users.
 The leaked information included full names, email addresses, billing addresses, the last four digits of credit card numbers, and card expiration dates.

 On March 31, Italy's data protection authority (Garante) issued a temporary ban on ChatGPT citing privacy concerns after OpenAI disclosed the vulnerability.